vsch/flexmark-java/flexmark-util/src/main/java/com/vladsch/flexmark/util/sequence/edit/tree/SegmentedSequenceTree.md

 performed by `SegmentBuilder` from a `Seg` element.

 Serialized data is optimized to minimize number of bytes taken by each segment.
+* Lengths and offsets of <16 require no extra information and fit into the first byte identifying the segment.
+* Lengths and offsets are stored in 1, 2, 3 or 4 byte format as needed to fit the data
+* Out of base text will use 1 byte per character if all characters in the segment have code < 256
+* Repeated characters only store the character and repeat count
+* Repeated spaces and `\n` only need length and if <16 then a single byte encodes all the information.

 Numeric values can have only value starting at 0..Integer.MAX_VALUE.
 Negative values are not supported.
+Additionally length of any segment which is limited to 0.5 GB which is plenty for the required application.

+Segment types:

-* `BASE`: base segment representing a range of base sequence characters
+* `BASE`: base segment representing a range of base sequence characters.
+1 to 9 bytes, in practice probably hitting an average of 3-4 bytes.
-  * `PURE_BASE`: base segment for whose start/end offset correspond to start/end offset of the character sequence.
-  * `ANCHOR`: base segment representing a range of 0 span of base sequence characters
+  * `ANCHOR`: base segment representing a range of 0 span of base sequence characters, 1 to 5 bytes, average most likely 2-3 bytes.
-* `TEXT`: segment representing a segment of characters out of base sequence
+* `TEXT`: segment representing characters out of base sequence, general case 1-5 bytes + 2 bytes per character
-  * `REPEATED`: segment representing a segment of a single repeated character
+  * `REPEATED_TEXT`: segment representing a repeated character span, 3-7 bytes.
-    * `REPEATED_SPACE`: repeated space
+    * `REPEATED_SPACE`: repeated space, 1 to 3 bytes.
+Most will probably be 1 or 2 bytes.
+The
+      latter can handle up to 255 spaces.
+      * `REPEATED_EOL`: repeated `\n`, 1 to 3 bytes.
+Most will probably be 1 or 2 bytes.
+The
+        latter can handle up to 255 EOLs.
-    * `REPEATED_ASCII`: repeated character with code < 256
+    * `REPEATED_ASCII`: repeated character with code < 256, 2-6 bytes, most likely 2 bytes for
+      repeat <16, 3 bytes up to 255 repeats.
-  * `TEXT_ASCII`: segment where all characters code < 256, each character is stored in a byte array.
+  * `TEXT_ASCII`: segment where all characters code < 256, 1 to 5 bytes plus 1 byte per
+    character.

-First byte of serialized sequence carries the information about the specifics and serialized format of the segment:
+First byte of serialized segment carries the information about the specifics and serialized format of the rest of the bytes:

 * `SEG_TYPE`:
   * 0b0000_0000: `ANCHOR`: `startOffset`